 Register as a new patient

 If you live within the practice area (any address in Coventry, Exhall or Bedworth) you are entitled to join our practice list.
 We do not discriminate against any patient wishing to join our list.
-If you do not wish to use the online registration form, ask at Reception for a GMS1 form.
-This form should be filled in for each member of your family.
+You will need to use the online portal to register, this includes any other member of your household.

 Change of Details

-Please inform Reception if you change your name, address or phone number.
-If your new home is out of the practice boundary, we will unfortunately have to ask you to re-register with another practice nearer to your new home (there are options to remain registered under Special Rules please ask a Patient Services Navigator for full details).
+Please inform Administration if you change your name, address, phone number or email.
+If your new home is out of the practice boundary, we will unfortunately have to ask you to re-register with another practice nearer to your new home unless you choice to register under Special Rules please ask a Receptionist for full details).

 Non-English Speaking Patients

-http://www.nhs.uk/aboutNHSChoices/aboutnhschoices/accessibility/Pages/other-languages-section.aspx This link explains the role of the UK health services (NHS), how to register and how to access emergency services in the following languages: Urdu, Albanian, Hindi, Arabic, Lithuanian, Bulgarian, Polish, Chinese (Cantonese), Portuguese, Chinese (Mandarin), Spanish, Russian, French, Turkish, Punjabi, Gujerati, Somali, Croatian, Bengali, Farsi
+About NHS Choices This link explains the role of the UK health services (NHS), how to register and how to access emergency services in the following languages: Urdu, Albanian, Hindi, Arabic, Lithuanian, Bulgarian, Polish, Chinese (Cantonese), Portuguese, Chinese (Mandarin), Spanish, Russian, French, Turkish, Punjabi, Gujerati, Somali, Croatian, Bengali, Farsi.

 It is the policy of this practice to respect the privacy and dignity of our patients.
 If you would like a chaperone to be present during a physical examination by a doctor or other health professional you may be consulting at the surgery or if you would prefer to be examined by a doctor or health professional of the same sex as yourself, please let us know and we will do our best to comply with your wishes.